jeremygustine/guitar-tuner-post/post.md

 ![autocorrelation](autocorrelation.gif)

 In this equation, `l` represents the `lag`, `x` represents the sequence of data that we will be autocorrelating, and `N` is the number of data points in the sequence.
+The big idea here is that we will call this function repeatedly for an increasing value of `l`, where the value will increase from `0` to `N`.

 // TODO here we should describe what we are doing with the lag.
 Maybe link to a video?